Mycrosys/Hachiko/README.md

 ### Code

 -   The full-screen hero image code came originally from the [Love Running Project at Code Institute](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).
 The same goes for the keyframe animation as well as the footer code.
-However, none of these 3 remain in its original form because they have been modified and styled differently in several aspects to fit the sites need.
+However, none of these 3 remaining in its original form because they have been modified and styled differently in several aspects to fit the sites need.

 ### Content